NexPlayer/iOS-SDK/track-selection.md

 * **targetBwBps** - the target bandwidth in bps (bits per second)
 * **NexBandwidthSegmentOption** - This option will indicate how to handle buffered content when the track changes:
 	* **default**: NexPlayer will decide between Quickmix (changing tracks quickly) and LateMix (playing buffered content and changing tracks more slowly).
-	* **quickmix**: NexPlayer will clear the buffer as much as possible and will start to download new rtack so user can see a new track faster.
+	* **quickmix**: NexPlayer will clear the buffer as much as possible and will start to download new track so the user can see a new track faster.
 	* **latemix**: NexPlayer will preserve and play the content segments already buffered and will download a new track.
 * **NexBandwidthTargetOption**:
 	* **default**: Default target option (BELOW).